Treehouse Village Ecohousing

 Sustainability

-We are committed to low impact development at every stage, from land development to lifestyle.
+We are committed to low-impact development at every stage, from land development to lifestyle.

-- Passive House design standard for all of our private homes, and a highly efficient building envelope with minimal energy needs
+- Passive House design standard for all our private homes, and a highly efficient building envelope with minimal energy needs

 - Multiple units per building, with stacked units and shared walls to reduce building materials and heating demand